emmaryal/m1-project-EMMACRAIG/readme.md

-With ***myVirtualPet*** you can find pictures of cats according to breed, plus a random image generator of a cute kittie.
+With Meow you can find pictures of cats according to breed, plus a random image generator of a cute kittie.
 All the fun of a cat, without the hair!